-Valley Behavioral Health offers a welcoming, serene environment that will allow you to have the chance to escape from the fears consuming your daily life and learn the skills needed to lead a happy, healthy, and productive life.
+Our behavioral health rehab center offers a welcoming, serene environment that will allow you to have the chance to escape from the fears consuming your daily life and learn the skills needed to lead a happy, healthy, and productive life.
 We offer a beautiful, scenic 57-acre campus nestled into the banks of the Arkansas River and provide a spectrum of mental health services for adults, children, teens, and older adults.
-Valley Behavioral is ready to help you overcome your anxiety once and for all.

 How to Help a Loved One or Family Member Seek Treatment

 Living with or loving someone who has an anxiety disorder can be a tremendous burden.
 You may struggle with feelings of helplessness as you watch your loved one struggle to get through the day.
 Maybe you’re frustrated that your loved one can’t simply “get over” his or her anxiety disorder because you don’t understand the ways in which this mental illness can overrule a person’s life.
 You know your loved one needs help but you may not know how to approach the topic.
 Here are some ways in which you can help your loved one start to recover:

 Take care of you: Living with someone who has an anxiety disorder can be overwhelming – practice self-care techniques to help you cope.
 Find a therapist if you need someone to lean on and join a support group.
 Take time each day to do something nice for yourself, even if it’s just taking a soothing bath.

 Learn about anxiety disorders: There are many types of anxiety disorders and one of the best ways you can help your loved one is to understand the ways in which anxiety disorders can impact daily life.
 By educating yourself, you can become an active advocate for your loved one.